pytroll/trollduction/doc/source/configuration.rst

 Before starting to configure *trollduction*, make sure that your mpop_ has been setup correctly (*mpop.cfg*, *areas.def*, satellite definitions).

 To configure *trollduction*, the user needs to supply atleast two configuration files.
 These files are explained below.
+The configuration file examples are available in *trolldcution/examples/* directory with *_template* ending.
+To use these, the files need to be renamed so that there is no word "template" within the filename.

 Master config
 -------------

 The main configuration for *trollduction* processing chain defines the messaging, file patterns, satellite instrument name and configuration file locations for logging and product definitions (see below).
 The same configuration file is used for both *trollstalker* and *l2processor*.
-An example that can be used as a template is located in *trollduction/examples/master_config.ini*.
+An example that can be used as a template is located in *trollduction/examples/master_config.ini_template*.
 Each different production chain can be placed in the same configuration file and are separated by *[chain_name]* header tag.

 The required keys are: